Franklin BSP Realty Trust (FBRT)

 5. Sales Growth

 From lending activities to service fees, most banks build their revenue model around two income sources.
 Interest rate spreads between loans and deposits create the first stream, with the second coming from charges on everything from basic bank accounts to complex investment banking transactions.
-Luckily, Franklin BSP Realty Trust’s revenue grew at an incredible 19.2% compounded annual growth rate over the last five years.
+Thankfully, Franklin BSP Realty Trust’s 19.7% annualized revenue growth over the last five years was exceptional.
 Its growth beat the average banking company and shows its offerings resonate with customers.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Franklin BSP Realty Trust’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 3.1% over the last two years was well below its five-year trend.
+Franklin BSP Realty Trust’s annualized revenue growth of 10.4% over the last two years is below its five-year trend, but we still think the results were respectable.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, Franklin BSP Realty Trust reported magnificent year-on-year revenue growth of 79.3%, and its $89.55 million of revenue beat Wall Street’s estimates by 10%.
+This quarter, Franklin BSP Realty Trust achieved a magnificent 52.7% year-on-year revenue growth rate, but its $84.04 million of revenue fell short of Wall Street’s lofty estimates.

-Since the company recorded losses on certain securities, it generated more net interest income than revenue (a 1.1x multiple of its revenue to be exact) during the last five years, meaning Franklin BSP Realty Trust lives and dies by its lending activities because non-interest income barely moves the needle.
+Net interest income made up 98.6% of the company’s total revenue during the last five years, meaning Franklin BSP Realty Trust lives and dies by its lending activities because non-interest income barely moves the needle.

-Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.While banks generate revenue from multiple sources, investors view net interest income as the cornerstone - its predictable, recurring characteristics stand in sharp contrast to the volatility of non-interest income.
+Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.Net interest income commands greater market attention due to its reliability and consistency, whereas non-interest income is often seen as lower-quality revenue that lacks the same dependable characteristics.

-8. Key Takeaways from Franklin BSP Realty Trust’s Q3 Results
+9. Key Takeaways from Franklin BSP Realty Trust’s Q4 Results

 Are you wondering whether to buy Franklin BSP Realty Trust or pass?
 We urge investors to not only consider the latest earnings results but also longer-term business quality and valuation as well.

 We cheer for all companies supporting the economy, but in the case of Franklin BSP Realty Trust, we’ll be cheering from the sidelines.
-Although its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months, its TBVPS has declined over the last five years.
-And while the company’s projected EPS for the next year implies the company will start generating shareholder value, the downside is its declining EPS over the last two years makes it a less attractive asset to the public markets.
+Although its revenue growth was exceptional over the last five years and is expected to accelerate over the next 12 months, its TBVPS has declined over the last five years.
+And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.

 Franklin BSP Realty Trust’s P/B ratio based on the next 12 months is 0.7x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
 There are better stocks to buy right now.